 Both styles of Tango are seen in duets and group dances at Tango Porteño Buenos Aires.
 The focus of the duets is essentially sensuality and passion, sometimes the duet grows into a trio to stage the jealousy, so present in Tango.
 The group choreographies incorporate humor without abandoning sensuality.
 They do not bet on forced symmetry but on showing different dances and figures at the same time.

 The beauty of the dancers is to be highlighted, the women who are tango and “morochas” (brunettes) in the best tango style and the men with the corpulence and virility of the "malevo", a classic tango character.

 The orchestra is a septet that comfortably handles all the styles of Tango in the repertoire.

 The Show of Tango Porteno Buenos Aires is one of the few that incorporates a gaucho show, where you can see the main skills with malambo footwork, boleadoras and bombo (boleadoras is an old aboriginal weapon, bombo is a big drum).

-The menu of Tango Porteño Buenos Aires is generous and has three steps, among which the bife de chorizo, the bondiola (pork cut), the asparagus soup and tasting of typical desserts stand out.
+The menu of Tango Porteño Buenos Aires is generous and has three steps, among which the bife de chorizo (The star of the Argentinean beef), the bondiola (pork cut), the asparagus soup and tasting of typical desserts stand out.